daniil/union-booth/README.md

 To view the deployment log go on an environment page, and select **Show Logs**.

 Once your application is deployed to view the application logs you can use `qovery log` command in the Terminal.

+### Deploying to custom production environment

+For deploying to a non Qovery environment, do a global search for `// Custom production config` in the project and update the values accordingly to your server and environment configuration.